-- H 1B petitions filed to extend the amount of time a current H 1B worker may remain in the United States. - Individuals who have already been counted toward an H 1B cap within the past six years, unless they would be eligible for another full six years of admission (e., unless they have been outside the United States for at least one full year since they last held H 1B status). - H 1B petitions filed for employment at an institution of higher education or a related or affiliated nonprofit entity, or for employment at a nonprofit research organization or a governmental research organization. - H 1B petitions filed to change the terms of employment for current H 1B workers. - H 1B petitions filed to allow current H 1B workers to change employers.
-However, where the H 1B worker is moving from a cap exempt nonprofit organization to a cap subject for profit company, the case will likely be considered to involve new employment and, as such, would be subject to the cap. - H 1B petitions filed to allow current H 1B workers to work concurrently in a second H 1B position, including those workers whose original H 1B is with a cap exempt employer. - H 1B petitions for J 1 foreign medical graduates who have received a "Conrad 30" waiver of the two year foreign residence requirement.
+- H 1B petitions filed to extend the amount of time a current H 1B worker may remain in the United States. - Individuals who have already been counted toward an H 1B cap within the past six years, unless he or she would be eligible for another full six years of admission (e., unless the individual has been outside the United States for at least one full year since he or she last held H 1B status). - H 1B petitions filed for employment at an institution of higher education or a related or affiliated nonprofit entity, or for employment at a nonprofit or governmental research organization. - H 1B petitions filed to change the terms of employment for current H 1B workers. - H 1B petitions filed to allow current H 1B workers to change employers.
+However, where the H 1B worker is moving from a cap exempt nonprofit organization to a cap subject for profit company, the case will likely be considered to involve new employment and, as such, would be subject to the H 1B cap. - H 1B petitions filed to allow current H 1B workers to work concurrently in a second H 1B position, including those workers whose original H 1B position is with a cap exempt employer. - H 1B petitions for J 1 foreign medical graduates who have received a "Conrad 30" waiver of the two year foreign residence requirement.

 For those who are unfamiliar with the H 1B program, USCIS grants H 1B status in three year increments for up to six years to qualifying foreign workers who will work in professional occupations (i.e., occupations which normally require a bachelor's degree or higher).
-The H 1B employee is authorized to work only for employers who have filed an H-1B petition on the employee's behalf.
+The H 1B worker is authorized to work only for employers who have filed an H-1B petition on the worker's behalf.
 Employers must offer H-1B workers a wage that meets the prevailing wage for the position in the specific geographic area and satisfy certain mandatory notice requirements.
 Reinhart's attorneys can assist in determining how best to prepare for the upcoming H-1B filing season and they look forward to speaking with you soon.

-For more information, please contact Ben Kurten, Chair of Reinhart's Immigration Law Group, at bkurten@reinhartlaw.com or 414-298-8222.
+For more information, please contact Attorney Ben Kurten at bkurten@reinhartlaw.com or 414-298-8222.